MITHILESHK11/Interv.AI/README.md

-# 🎙️ AI-Powered Virtual Interview Simulator
+# 🎙️ Interv.AI AI-Powered Virtual Interview Simulator

 This project is an interactive Streamlit-based application that simulates a realistic interview environment powered by **Google Gemini 1.5 Pro**.
 It dynamically generates questions, evaluates answers, and produces comprehensive performance reports based on your interview round and topic selections.